 The Stick Man

 For a unique experience, book yourselves in for a (walking) stick making workshop with The Stick Man himself, Keith Pickering.
 Somehow Keith finds the time to make an incredible variety of walking sticks to order, with your requested animal or talisman crowning the stick, as well as running his popular workshops.
 Keith’s sticks are made for the general public worldwide, as well as being commissioned for films and television programmes.

 Keith’s wife Jacky helps him with the running of this thriving family business.
 This friendly, hardworking duo have built a successful business out of Keith’s self-taught hobby, that he developed after Jacky bought him a Labrador-crested walking stick in 1985.

 Located just behind Helmsley Castle, The Stick Man is open to visitors, but check their website for details.
 Yorkshire locals will tell and show you the importance and versatility of having your own stick on a country walk – even the children!

-Our selection of outings will encourage new experiences, as well as inspiring a greater connection to the world around us and reminding us how fortunate we to live in a country with such fascinating places to visit just beyond our front door.
+Our selection of outings will encourage new experiences for you, your parent and even their live-in carer, as well as inspiring a greater connection to the world around us and reminding us how fortunate we to live in a country with such fascinating places to visit just beyond our front door.